FAQ Cups

 Is it normal for a menstrual cup to leak?

-Femi.Eko® menstrual cup is anatomically developed to prevent leaking, if inserted and used correctly.
-But there can be some exceptions, such as:Â
+The Femi.Eko® menstrual cup is anatomically designed not to leak when properly inserted and used.
+However, there may be some exceptions, such as:

-– if the cup is small
+- when the cup is small

-– if your flow is too heavy
+- if your menstrual bleeding is too heavy

 Can I use a menstrual cup while doing sports?

-The period cup is suited to protect you while training and will give you the freedom to enjoy any sports activity.
-When inserted correctly, the cup will prevent leaks and any discomfort.
-You can dance, take a yoga class, cycle, run or jump as you wish, the menstrual cup will protect you.Â
+The period cup protects you while you work out and gives you the freedom to enjoy any sporting activity.
+When used properly, the cup prevents leakage and discomfort.
+You can dance, do yoga, ride a bike, run or jump as you like, the menstrual cup will protect you.

 Can period pain get worse when you use a menstrual cup?